oaerobert/Python-Time-Series-Analysis/README.md

 - In this project, data will be obtained from the API `yfinance`.
 You can find relevant stock data from various time frames, and it is widely available for anybody to use.
 - A **summary** will be produced, where you can observe the head of the dataset, it's time range and any relevant variables.
 - Any missing values, outliers and anomalies will be identified and rectified.
-- Using `NumPy`, I will calculate daily/weekly/yearly logarithmic returns, using this for their volatilites in the same manner.
-This helps us to see the average rate of return, day by day, weeky by week, and year on year for quantitative analysis.
+- Using `NumPy`, I will calculate and print daily/weekly/yearly **logarithmic returns**, this helps us to see the average rate of return, day by day, weeky by week, and year on year for quantitative analysis within the `Results` folder.
+I will also compute the formula for **raw daily volatility**.
-- This will similarly be replicated for rolling averages.
+- This will similarly be replicated for **moving averages** (EMA given Quantitative Focus) and I will use daily volatility within the later stage of EDA.
 - Then, I shall perform a **stationarity** test (Augmented Dickey-Fuller) to ensure stationarity.

 ### 2. Exploratory Data Analysis 👀
 *Skills: Data Visualisation, Insight Extraction*

 - Here, I will create time series visual plots of stock prices, their returns and key features.
+We will plot the **logarithmic daily returns, moving averages and raw daily volatility** calculated in the previous part.
+All done with Matplotlib.
-Correlation heatmaps of the variables will also be produced.
+- Correlation heatmaps of the variables will also be produced.
 This is done using `Matplotlib`
 - This time series will furthermore be decomposed into trends, seasonalities and residuals using libraries such as `statsmodels`.
-- Rolling standard deviations and periods of low and high volatility can be  visualised using `Matplotlib`

 ### 3. Time Series Modelling 🎯
 *Skills: Statistical Modelling, Predictive Analysis*